-With over 15 million children entitled to support through a child support order, these payments can be crucial to the financial wellbeing and care of a child.
+With over 15 million children entitled to support through a child support order, these payments can be crucial to the financial well-being and care of a child.
 Therefore, when a parent is not receiving these payments in full, financial stress and hardships commonly arise that may cause significant worry in the mind of the parent relying on this financial support for their child.
-If you have been awarded child support and have not received the full amount as ordered by the court, contact an experienced Pensacola Child Support Attorney.
+If you have been awarded child support and have not received the full amount as ordered by the court, contact an experienced child support attorney.
 We will be able to discuss your legal options and assist you in securing these essential funds to support your child.

 This motion is employed when a party is violating a court order; here the order of child support.
 The motion will contain the initial court order displaying the required payment, as well as the past due amount.
 This order must be valid and enforceable in order to be considered by the court.
 This motion will then be served upon the obligated parent and will be set for a hearing before the court.